Bovojon/CS360-project/README.md

 * This program performs sentiment analysis on large Yelp datasets of customer reviews from on kaggle using MapReduce and the Hadoop Distributed System.
 * The data is processed as a long string and then tokenized to obtain for each record the Business ID, Review ID, Review text, and Star rating of the yelp reviews dataset.
+* The program checks the accuracy of the star rating of a given restaurant by going through the written reviews and calculating the sentiment of each business and giving out a predicted star rating.
+Then, it calculates the average star difference for each business.
+Finally, calculate the difference for each business.
+This will make it so business with only few reviews are taken into account more for the difference.

 ## Phase 1
 - Mapper: map the Review text using Review ID as key.